darkdrag00nv2/darkdrag00nv2/README.md

 ### Hi there 👋

-I am a software engineer interested in Programming Languages & Blockchain.
+I am a software engineer interested in Blockchains.

-#### Projects
 I am primarily involved in the Ergo & Internet Computer ecosystems.

-#### Skills
-- Compilers & Virtual Machines
-- Blockchain
-- Languages: C++, Rust, Scala, TypeScript, Motoko
+These days, I work with Rust, TypeScript and Scala.
+In the past, I've used C++ & Python as well.

+I am available for any remote & anon-friendly opportunities in Blockchain and Web3.
+Hit me up at darkdrag00n[@]proton.me